Three Alarming Statistics about Medical Malpractice in the U.S.

 Unfortunately, medical malpractice is rampant in the United States.
 In fact, substandard care is responsible for more than 250,000 deaths per year, according to The Washington Post.

-If you or someone in your family received negligent care in a hospital, clinic, or nursing home and suffered damages as a result, turn to a personal injury attorney to schedule a free case evaluation with a Lafayette medical malpractice lawyer.
+If you or someone in your family received negligent care in a hospital, clinic, or nursing home and suffered damages as a result, turn to a personal injury attorney to schedule a free case evaluation.

-Read on to learn three alarming statistics about medical malpractice in the United States:
+Read on to learn three alarming statistics about medical malpractice in the U.S.:

 In 2017, CBS News reported alarming statistics about medical malpractice, including that the average payout resulting from successful medical malpractice claims was on the rise.
 It was more than $350,000 between 2009 and 2014 and will likely be even higher between 2015 and 2019.